-So what is “high quality” ovulation?
+So what is “successful” ovulation?

 Progesterone is the hormone that not only confirms ovulation, but is necessary for stabilizing the uterine lining and making it “sticky” enough for the implantation of an embryo.
 Progesterone is named for its vital role in conception and pregnancy (pro-gestation), so it’s no surprise that without enough progesterone following ovulation, it can be more difficult to conceive.

-High quality or successful ovulation occurs when an egg is released and progesterone levels rise and remain elevated for long enough after ovulation to allow for the best possible chance at conception.
+Successful ovulation occurs when an egg is released and progesterone levels rise and remain elevated for long enough after ovulation to allow for the best possible chance at conception.

 By now you may be wondering, “Why test PdG in urine when you can test progesterone in blood?”
 Great question!
-While progesterone blood tests can confirm that you did or did not ovulate, they miss providing information about your ovulation quality.
+While progesterone blood tests can confirm that you did or did not ovulate, they miss providing information about your ovulation health.